osprey-dcs/grc-atf-fdas/D-4-02_PROC_-_Measurement_Device_Calibration.md

 ## 5 - Perform Calibration(s)

-The following procedure will be executed for each chassis to be calibrated.
+The following procedure will be executed multiple times.
+Once for each chassis to be calibrated in one session.

 **NOTE:** Even though the setup procedures above connects (up to) two Quartz ADC chassis at a time, the calibration procedure only performs one at a time.